Respect for People

 Ricoh Employee Council meetings are manifestations of our belief that employees are collaborators in the growth of our business.
 The Council’s central meetings serve as a forum for communication between senior executives and other employees, with top management sharing information concerning the current state of the company and their management policies with representatives from 14 offices.

-The information is subsequently conveyed to all employees through workplace meetings as well as through the Council's newsletters.
-Additional sectional meetings are held to deliberate company-wide issues such as pay raises,
+The information is subsequently conveyed to all employees through workplace meetings as well as through the Council’s newsletters.
+In addition, issues requiring top management consultation, such as pay raises, bonus payments and the Company’s annual plans, are discussed in special committees by members of the central meeting, and the results are passed along to top management.